(207) Justice, Majors and inaccurate spelling of (and from) Portia

 On the BBC1 Real Story programme of November 24th 2003, which was about the Ingram family, they misspelled the name of the Major´s daughter as ´Porcia Ingram´.

 On March 2nd 2004 I spoke with people who had a holiday home in our street: Bill and Ruth Smith of Cookley in the West Midlands.
 I said that our cat, KGB, was sick, but did not mention that a boy who had been living in the street had stoned him, and that the cat had developed a cancer on his flank at the precise spot where a stone had been seen to land.
 His family had acknowledged the incidents but refused to apologise.
 I had told them that I found their refusal "disgusting and disgraceful."
+Ruth said that she had a cat who died of cancer at the age of nine, called Portia.
+She explained that its original name was Porsche, but that had been altered.

 On June 21st 2004 I saw the TV programme University Challenge; The Professionals.
 Normally teams of four university students competed, but these teams were different: they were professionals from particular walks of life.
-This match was: The Journalists Vs The Army.
+This match was: The Journalists Vs The Army

 The Army team was comprised of four Majors.
 The first was Major Law.
 One of the other Majors suggested "Portia" as the correct answer to a Shakespeare question, the right answer actually being "Miranda".